sarveshmehra/selenium-cucumber-framework/README.md

 - -DenvironmentType - Runs test on local machine or remote environment.
 Possible values: local, remote.
 Default: remote.
 - -DheadlessBrowser - Runs tests in headless browser mode, if set to true.
 Possible values: true, false.
 Default: false.
 - -DcloseBrowserAfterTest - if set to true, it closes current browser after each test.
 Possible values: true, false.
 Default: true.
-- -DnewTokenEndpoint - if set to true, tests will use new ims-login-app with Curity token endpoint.
+- -DnewTokenEndpoint - if set to true, tests will use new app-login-app with webApp token endpoint.
 Possible values: true, false.
 Default: false.

 ## Report ##
 After execution HTML report is generated and placed at: